Science Explains The Signs of Melasma (And Why It Happens)

 2. Be Sun Smart

-Yes, it would help if you had fresh sunshine each day to boost your moods and help your body manufacture Vitamin K. However, there is such a thing as getting too much of a good thing.
+Yes, it would help if you had fresh sunshine daily to boost your moods and help your body manufacture Vitamin K. However, there is such a thing as getting too much of a good thing.
 You may have developed dark patches because of years of overexposure to UV radiation from the sun.

 Have you ever noticed how people look after being a life-long sunbather or frequenter of tanning salons?
 Their skin loses its elasticity, and it becomes prematurely wrinkled, dark, and leathery.
 It can also be a precursor to melasma.

-Prevent any further skin damage by wearing a sunscreen of at least an SPF 30-50.
+Prevent any further skin damage by wearing sunscreen of at least an SPF 30-50.
 Remember that the sun’s UV radiation is present any season and even on overcast days.
 Wear broad-brimmed hats on sunny days and cover your skin with light clothing if you are outside long.
 Avoid the sun during peak afternoon hours.

 Final Thoughts on Fixing Melasma